-As home to the New York Stock Exchange and the financial district of Wall Street, New York City continues to carry a weighty reputation for being the financial capital of the world.
+As home to the New York Stock Exchange and the financial district of Wall Street, New York City continues to carry the weighty reputation as the financial capital of the world.
 The Federal Reserve Bank has a location here, and New York City is where some of the world’s most powerful private banking institutions are headquartered.
-Investment banks like JP Morgan Chase and Morgan Stanley are legendary fixtures in Manhattan, as are some of the world’s biggest credit issuers like Citibank and the American Express Company.
-Insurance and financial service providers with headquarters in New York number in the dozens, and include American International Group (AIG), The Dreyfus Corporation, and Merrill Lynch.
+Investment banks like JP Morgan Chase and Morgan Stanley are legendary fixtures in Manhattan, as are some of the world’s biggest credit issuers like Citibank and American Express.
+Insurance and financial service providers with headquarters in New York number in the dozens and include some of the industry’s heaviest hitters, such as American International Group (AIG), The Dreyfus Corporation, and Merrill Lynch.

 New York is a hub of international commerce where accountants familiar with International Financial Reporting Standards (IFRS) are assets to the multinational corporations and international accounting firms they work for.
 The Hearst Corporation, IBM, Pfizer pharmaceuticals, and the Sony Corporation of America are just a few of the global business giants headquartered in New York.<!- mfunc feat_school ->

 New York Accountants: Salary and Employment Industries

 As the beating heart of banking and finance in the United States, New York’s accountants and auditors, particularly those in specialized subfields like forensic accounting, will continue to find their services in high demand.
 You can’t talk about New York without leading with the financial services industry, but there’s a lot more going on here that makes this place a mecca for management accountants, controllers, budget analysts, cost and capital accountants, and CPAs with the kind of accounting chops corporations are looking for.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Salaries for Accountants in New York Working in Different Specialized Roles

-Forensic accountants bring their unique skillset to the financial services industry to investigate fraud claims and ensure everything is copasetic with financial statements.
-And when it isn’t, these specialists are called in to examine documents and computer records during legal proceedings.
+Forensic accountants bring their unique skillset to the financial services industry to investigate fraud claims and ensure accuracy and truth in financial reports.

 Accountants in Executive Roles